Rallies throughout Europe call for release of Hamas hostages held for 100 days

 The Hamas attack resulted in about 1,140 deaths in Israel, mostly civilians, according to an AFP tally based on official figures.

-The fighters also abducted around 250 people from southern Israeli communities and a trance music festival, though dozens were released for Palestinian prisoners in a swap in late November.
+The fighters also abducted around 250 people from southern Israeli communities and a music festival, although dozens were released for Palestinian prisoners in a swap in late November.

 Ursula Conlong, 59, travelled for six hours from North Wales for the event.